vardaan412/snaatak_phase/scrum-9/attendance.md

 4. **Liquibase** – A tool for managing database versioning and schema updates in a structured and reliable way.

+5. **Gunicorn** – A Python WSGI HTTP server used to serve the application in production, enabling efficient request handling.

 # **Purpose**